-Note that students can take each placement exam only one time while at Marshall; if a student has earned an NC, F, or W in a developmental course he/she cannot take a placement exam for the dropped or failed course; students can attempt only one exam per time period; and students cannot take a placement exam to test out of a course in which they are currently enrolled.
+Note that students can take the English placement exam only one time while at Marshall.
+Students may take the math placement exam up to three times with a two-w ek period between each attempt.
+If a student has earned an NC, F, or W in a developmental course he/she cannot take a placement exam for the dropped or failed course; students can attempt only one exam per time period; and students cannot take a placement exam to test out of a course in which they are currently enrolled.